 A couple hosted a party for their teenage children.
 They did not provide any alcohol, but some of their guests brought some with them to the party.
 After leaving the party, one of the guests was severely injured in an auto accident, and the injury was attributed to consuming alcohol at the couple's home.
 The case went to the state Supreme Court, which decided that anyone who sells or furnishes alcohol to a minor is responsible for the minor's injuries, as well as any injuries caused by the minor.
 The court maintained that the homeowners should have prevented their underage guests from consuming alcohol on the premises.
 Both their homeowners and personal umbrella policy limits were paid.

 Your umbrella policy kicks in when your primary policy benefits have been exhausted or in situations that aren’t covered by your primary policies.
 For example, if you have $300,000 of liability coverage on your auto policy and a $1 million umbrella policy, your total auto liability coverage increases to $1.3 million.

 In an accident with serious injuries, litigation costs can add up quickly.
 An umbrella policy can help cover defense costs, attorney fees, and medical expenses—costs that might not be covered by your auto or home policies.
-Give us a call at 509-327-1658 to learn more about umbrella coverage.
+Request a quote online or give us a call at 509-327-1658 or to learn more about umbrella coverage.